mrene/minidsp-rs/README.md

         --usb <usb>...
 The USB vendor and product id (2752:0011 for the 2x4HD)

 SUBCOMMANDS:
+    config    Set the current active configuration,
+    debug     Low-level debug utilities
-    discover    Look for existing devices on the network gain        Set the master output gain [-127, 0] help        Prints this message or the help of the given subcommand(s) input       Control settings regarding input channels
+    gain      Set the master output gain [-127, 0] help      Prints this message or the help of the given subcommand(s) input     Control settings regarding input channels
     mute      Set the master mute status
     output    Control settings regarding output channels
+    probe     Try to find reachable devices
     server    Launch a server usable with `--tcp`, the mobile application, and the official client
-    source      Set the active input source
+    source    Set the active input sourcee
 ```

 #### Running without arguments will print information about the current state: